Consensys/doctools.template-site/docs/contribute/fix-errors.md

 ---
-description: How to fix CircleCI errors
+description: How to fix PR errors
 ---

-# Fix CircleCI errors
+# Fix errors

 ConsenSys documentation uses [CircleCI](https://circleci.com/) to verify links, Markdown syntax, writing style, and more on all documentation changes.
 This page describes the four CI error types and how to fix them: